Eva Clark: 1904–1906

-In January 1904, Eva is listed in Billboard as a member of the Isle of Spice company roster in a Midwest tour.
-In April, Billboard announced that “Eva Howard, who made a decided hit at the Columbia Cincinnati, O., a few weeks [ago], has received a flattering offer to create the soubrette role in a prominent New York production.
-She will leave for the East shortly, and if the part is suitable, she will not be seen in vaudeville for some time to come.”
-The next month, in May 1904, Eva and her mother, Alice, are listed with the American Water Circus, with "Eva Howard" on flying rings and trapeze and "Mrs. Howard" on flying rings and flying ladder.
+In January 1904, Clark was listed in Billboard as a member of the Isle of Spice company roster in a Midwest tour.
+In April, Billboard announced that "Eva Howard, who made a decided hit at the Columbia Cincinnati, O., a few weeks [ago], has received a flattering offer to create the soubrette role in a prominent New York production.
+She will leave for the East shortly, and if the part is suitable, she will not be seen in vaudeville for some time to come."
+The next month, in May 1904, Clark and her mother, Alice, were listed with the American Water Circus, with "Eva Howard" on flying rings and trapeze and "Mrs. Howard" on flying rings and flying ladder.

-In June 1904, the Cincinnati Enquirer reported that “Eva Hard [sic.], trapeze performer with W. H. Newman’s American Water Circus, this afternoon publicly horsewhipped George Backentol, the circus concessionaire.
+In June 1904, the Cincinnati Enquirer reported that "Eva Hard [sic.], trapeze performer with W. H. Newman's American Water Circus, this afternoon publicly horsewhipped George Backentol, the circus concessionaire.
 She was assisted by two members of the band, who held Backentol while she applied the lash.
 She alleges Backentol talked about her in an uncomplimentary manner.
-Backentol denies the allegation.”
+Backentol denies the allegation."

-A January 1905 Billboard excerpt stated that “Miss Eva Howard, for the past four seasons with the John Robinson Shows, is suffering with tonsillitis at her home 814 Main street, Cincinnati.”
-This remains the only known street address for Eva.
-In April, Eva is mentioned for "double trapeze" in the roster of Geo.
+A January 1905 Billboard excerpt stated that "Miss Eva Howard, for the past four seasons with the John Robinson Shows, is suffering with tonsillitis at her home 814 Main street, Cincinnati."
+This remains the only known street address for Clark.
+In April, Clark was mentioned for "double trapeze" in the roster of Geo.
 S. Ely's United Shows and Trained Animal Exhibition.
-In May, Eva is listed as performing with Sells & Downs on the flying rings and trapeze alongside her mother, Alice Adair, on flying ladder and doing barrel jumping.
-The Gazette Quebec, The Pittston Gazette, the Newark Advocate, and Daily Crescent all reported on Eva's "thrilling double trapeze work."
+In May, Clark was listed as performing with Sells & Downs on the flying rings and trapeze alongside her mother, Alice Adair, on flying ladder and doing barrel jumping.
+The Gazette Quebec, The Pittston Gazette, the Newark Advocate, and Daily Crescent all reported on Clark's "thrilling double trapeze work."

-1906 began with continued headlines and accolades for Eva, who was listed as "Eva Clark" on a Cole Brothers World Famed United Shows herald and in articles about her "great act" on the swinging ladder.
-Surviving ephemera from Cole Brothers Tent City Chatter listed Eva “on the flying rings, swinging trapeze and in peculiar ladder exercises of great originality" and the show's herald listed her as "The Aerial Queen".
+1906 began with continued headlines and accolades for Clark, who was listed as "Eva Clark" on a Cole Brothers World Famed United Shows herald and in articles about her "great act" on the swinging ladder.
+Surviving ephemera from Cole Brothers Tent City Chatter listed Eva "on the flying rings, swinging trapeze and in peculiar ladder exercises of great originality" and the show's herald listed her as "The Aerial Queen".

 Death and press coverage

-Around 10 pm on the evening of September 6, 1906, Eva was shot after the Cole Brothers show in Staunton, Virginia.
-The first coverage on September 7 by the Staunton Daily Leader stated that Clark was “shot at the hands of James Richards.”
+Around 10 pm on the evening of September 6, 1906, Clark was shot after the Cole Brothers show in Staunton, Virginia.
+The first coverage on September 7 by the Staunton Daily Leader stated that Clark was "shot at the hands of James Richards."
 The Staunton Daily Leader reported: